IAFPD Diploma in Coaching Psychology

 Each of the three full certificate programmes has a set course fee (ie Certificate in Coaching; Certificate in Stress Management & Performance Coaching (3 modules); Certificate in Psychological Coaching/Coaching Psychology).
 For students who wish to take the Diploma in Coaching Psychology programme, there is an additional fee of £995 including VAT.

-Participants must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Chartered Association of Business Administrators, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.
+Learners must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, the Institute of Leadership and Management, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.
 (NB.
 If a psychologist is considering becoming an 'accredited' coaching psychologist, the main route is through the International Society for Coaching Psychology or through other psychology bodies.)

 Course attendance should be for a minimum of 90% per module.

 The diploma programme provides up to 2 hours academic supervision for the extended essay and other course assignments.

 The Diploma programme has been designed to be completed within a 6 to 12 month period from enrollment.
 Programmes are not open ended.
-It is important that the student demonstrates progress during this 12 month period.
+It is important that the learner demonstrates progress during this 12 month period.
 If the assignments have not been submitted within the 12 month period then a progress report will need completing by the supervisor.
 For the 2nd year there is an additional administration fee of £125.
 The maximum time period for completion of the Diploma programme is 24 months.

 The course is recognised by the International Society for Coaching Psychology and can be used towards becoming ISCP accredited coaching psychologist.
 The programme is Approved by the British Psychological Society Learning Centre for the purposes of Continuing Professional Development (CPD).